Romayssae-chan/Romayssae-chan/README.md

 - 👋 Hi, I’m @Romayssae-chan
-- 👀 I’m interested in
+- 👀 Currently I’m interested in web development and Cyber security.
 - 🌱 I’m currently learning Java, SQL and shell scripting (Unix/Linux)
-- 💞️ I’m looking to collaborate on ...
+- 💞️ Other programming languages that I work with: C, C++ and Python
 - 📫 How to reach me: You can contact me through my email adress: romayssae.18.chan@gmail.com

 <!---